Products

 Key intake insights to track:

-• Form completion rate and time-to-complete
+• Form completion rate and time to complete

-• Drop-off by device (mobile vs desktop)
+• Drop-off by device including mobile versus desktop

-3) Relationship and lifecycle data (CRM)
+3) Relationship and lifecycle data

 A dedicated Patient CRM helps you analyze: